Can old and new batteries be mixed in a single device?

 The VARTA Alkaline batteries belong to the primary batteries which couldn't be recharged.
 Strictly, primary batteries are useful where long periods of storage are required.
 VARTA alkaline range offers different products with specific functions in order to answer at best all your expectations.

-- The Longlife Max Power batteries for high-tech devices and fluctuating demands such as MP3-Players.
+- VARTA LONGLIFE Max Power batteries for high-tech devices and fluctuating demands such as MP3-Players.

-- Loglife Power batteries for energy-hungry devices with high energy demands such as remote control or clocks.
+- VARTA LONGLIFE Power batteries for energy-hungry devices with high energy demands such as remote control or clocks.

-- The Longlife for simple devices with rather low and constant energy demands such as flashlights or alarm clock.
+- VARTA LONGLIFE batteries for simple devices with rather low and constant energy demands such as flashlights or alarm clock.

-- The VARTA Ultra Lithium batteries are usable for analog and digital cameras.
+- VARTA ULTRA Lithium batteries are usable for analog and digital cameras.
 They are recommended for a professional use because of their high performance.